 I’m sure this never happens in your house but in mine, it can be common enough.

-Recently, I’ve become aware that the problem isn’t actually the problem and I’m trying to fix a problem that isn’t the root one.
+Recently, I’ve become aware that the problem isn’t actually the root problem and I’m trying to fix a problem that isn’t the root one.
 If I can get to the root and deal with it, I can teach my children skills that they can use to solve fights when I’m not around.

 So, for example in the first scenario, I’d enter the room and see the following problems: